Jessica Amber

 Artwork of a whale inside a spherical terrarium which is leaking water

 But once you upload it to Redbubble, and put it on a sticker, something goes amiss.
-What is all this CRAP doing in the background of your design?

 Whale artwork when uploaded in Redbubble editor for stickers, showing a lot of white artefacts in the background